 Airport Operations Coordinators may use up to 24.5 hours of accumulated sick leave credits for personal business, subject to approval of their supervisor, and requested at least twenty-four (24) hours prior to time off requested.
-An additional 8 hours of accumulated sick leave may be requested when coverage is available by the Airport Operations Maintenance Supervisor, whereas no overtime occurs.
-Such request /coverage for the additional eight (8) hours would be limited to weekday hours occurring between 8:00 a.m. - 5:00 p.m.
+An additional 8 hours of accumulated sick leave may be requested when coverage is available and whereas no overtime occurs.